constantbourdrez/kernel-methods-kaggle/README.md

 ## File Structure

-Describe the structure of your repository and the purpose of each file or directory.

 - `classifiers.py`: Python script for classification tasks.
 It contains the implementationf of a kernel logistic regression and a svm
 - `hyperparameters_tuning.py`: Python script for hyperparameter tuning for svm.